Why Biden is reviving his 'soul of the nation' argument for the midterm elections

 After he won and officially became president-elect, Biden confidently declared that "in this battle for the soul of America, democracy prevailed."

-But then January 6th happened.
-On the day the electoral college votes were to be tallied by Congress, violent pro-Trump rioters stormed the capital, temporarily halting the proceedings.
+But then Jan.
+6 happened.
+On the day the Electoral College votes were to be tallied by Congress, violent pro-Trump rioters stormed the Capitol, temporarily halting the proceedings.

 Biden is now returning to the "soul of the nation" theme again as Democrats are solidifying their message ahead of the midterm elections.